dion1512/IcelandApp/README.md

 ## Further Considerations
 I have completed the task in a way that demonstrates C# and .NET ability. minimising the use of LINQ, databases and other external resources.
 If I had more time, I would have created a database to store these values.
 I would also create a continuous webjob which would encompass the code in the updateQuality method and run daily using a trigger.
 To improve performance, I would adapt the methods to run asynchronously, utilising tasks.

+I have not handled the INVALID ITEM.
+Without a database of existing items to compare against, I would have instead checked against a list of known items (as per the test input), and if the input did not match these items, I would have returned the expected result of NO SUCH ITEM.

 ## Instructions
 1. Clone the repository to Visual Studio
 2. Launch the application locally